 Wisconsin GI Bill Tuition Remission Program for Veterans

-For the Wisconsin GI Bill, the veteran must have been a Wisconsin resident at the time of entry onto active duty.
+For the Wisconsin GI Bill, the veteran must have been a Wisconsin resident at the time of entry onto active duty or who have established and maintained status as a Wisconsin resident for at least 5 consecutive years immediately preceding the beginning of any semester or session.
 Character of service and active duty service requirements apply (qualifying periods of service).
 Veterans with "less than honorable" discharges are not eligible for the Wisconsin GI Bill unless the character of service has been upgraded (DD-215) from the veteran's respective branch of service.
 Upgrades for the character of service from the United States Department of Veterans Affairs (USDVA) are not acceptable for this state program.
 To obtain an upgraded (DD-215) for the character of service on a veteran's discharge (DD-214), the form DD-149 is used; however, we encourage the veteran to contact their local County Veterans Service Office (CVSO) to assist the veteran in completing the form and provide any necessary documents.

 The benefit recipient must reside in Wisconsin.